tb0yd/rails_starter/README.md

 This repo is *open* for contribution.
 And forking!

 If you like the guidelines, but see some things that need tweaking, feel free to open a pull request.
-I won't debate on the opinions expressed, but I will certainly appreciate and accept PRs from people who like the project and want to collaborate.
+You have to be on board with the guidelines in general, though.

 If you don't like the guidelines, but like the overall idea and format of the project, feel free to fork and make your own.
 Send me a link to your own starter project, and I'll link you here! :-D